 Example

-This also contains an example of a message pragma: Only the message pdef1 defined
+This also contains an example of a message pragma: Only the message pdef1 defined is displayed in the message view when the application is compiled, because pdef1 is actually defined.
+The message pdef1 not defined is displayed if pdef1 is not defined.

 Operator defined (variable: <variable_name>)

-This operator causes the expression to be given the value TRUE
+This operator causes the expression to be given the value TRUE if the variable <variable_name> is declared within the current scope; otherwise FALSE is returned.

 Example

-{IF defined (variable: g_bTest)} (* the following code is only processed in App2*) g_bTest := x > 300; {END_IF}
+(* the following code is only processed in App2*)

 Operator defined (type: <identifier>)

-The operator causes the expression to be given the value TRUE
+The operator causes the expression to be given the value TRUE if a data type is declared with the identifier <identifier>; otherwise FALSE is returned.

 Example

-{IF defined (type: DUT)} (* the following code is only processed in App1*) bDutDefined := TRUE; {END_IF}
+(* the following code is only processed in App1*)

 Operator defined (pou: <pou name>)

-The operator causes the expression to be given the value TRUE
+The operator causes the expression to be given the value TRUE if a function block or an action with name <pou-name> exists; otherwise FALSE is returned.

 Example